 Western New England University School of Law is committed to providing excellent experiential learning opportunities for students.
 Our clinics, simulations, externships, moot court competitions, clerkships, and lecture series provide firsthand insight to the inner workings of the legal profession.

-The School of Law offers six clinics.
+The School of Law offers five clinics.

 • Criminal Law – students prosecute cases for the Hampden County District Attorney’s Office